filippotaiti/DLA_UNI/README.md

 ## Environment setup ##

-To run notebooks and script, simply clone the repository and use uv to synchronize the environment.
+To run notebooks and script, simply clone the repository and use *uv* to synchronize the environment.

 ---

-1. ### Clone the repository ###:
+1. ### Clone the repository:

 ```bash
 git clone https://github.com/filippotaiti/DLA_UNI.git
 cd DLA_UNI
 ```

-2. ### Create the virtual environment and install dependencies ###:
+2. ### Create the virtual environment and install dependencies:

 `uv sync`